Pitch Ready Set Do

 • stories where the first move mattered more than the polished outcome

-• engineers, recruiters, creators, founders, immigrants, operators, students, and strange outliers
+• engineers, recruiters, creators, founders, operators, students, and strange outliers

 • people with one concrete thing another person can steal by the end of the hour